If you’re after a way to supercharge your learning and become smarter, The Feynman Technique might just be the best way

 Step 1: Teach it to a child

 Take out a blank sheet of paper.
 At the top write the subject you want to learn.
 Now write out everything you know about the subject you want to understand as if you were teaching it to a child.
-Not your smart adult friend, but rather an 12-year-old who has just enough vocabulary and attention span to understand basic concepts and relationships.
+Not your smart adult friend, but rather a 12-year-old who has just enough vocabulary and attention span to understand basic concepts and relationships.

 When you write out an idea from start to finish in simple language that a child can understand, you force yourself to understand the concept at a deeper level and simplify relationships and connections between ideas.

 Step 2: Review

-Only when you encounter gaps in your knowledge—where you’re forgetting something important, are not able to explain it, or simply have trouble thinking of how variables interact—can you really start learning.
+Only when you encounter gaps in your knowledge—where you forget something important, are not able to explain it, or simply have trouble thinking of how variables interact—can you really start learning.

 Now that you know where you got stuck, go back to the source material and re-learn it until you can explain it in basic terms.
 Only when you can explain your understanding without jargon and in simple terms can you demonstrate your understanding.
 This is the work required to learn, and skipping it leads to the illusion of knowledge.